mrpool404/poolsapp/README.md

 ## <a name='versioning'></a> Versioning
 The app has different versions based on the type of deployments.
 You can use switch to versions from tags/branches.
 You will find the details of the deployment in the readme file of that version.
 The main branch will always have the basic app with MongoDB connection.

+This version is for DevSecOps pipeline whose details can be found in the Jenkinsfile.
+You can find more -

 ## <a name="pools-app-frontend"></a> Pools-App-Frontend
 Angular based frontend.
 It has multiple components with services to communicate with the backend.